McGrath Bardon Smart Lock — Raised Buttons with Braille, Fire Assessed, DDA Compliant Lever

 Suitable Uses

-- Commercial offices and shared access areas
+- Commercial offices, strata buildings, and shared access areas with high daily use

 Item Code Family — McGrath Fire Assessed Smart Locks